Art is one of the best activities for kids, and I’m excited to share our kids’ art cart, organization system, and tips for minimizing art clutter!

 Colorful paper scraps are in a cute, heart-shaped tray to make upcycling more attractive.

-The top drawer is filled to the brim with soft and stiff felt plus felt scraps for crafts.
+Top drawer: This is filled to the brim with soft and stiff felt plus felt scraps for crafts.
 Honestly, I have a feeling that we will never finish all of these and will end up donating this to school someday!

 My children are strongly encouraged to check the scraps bag before cutting a new piece of felt.